kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

   - methods
 ---

-The use and interpretations of risk difference (RD), relative risk (RR) and odds ratio (OR).
-RD, RR, and OR provide an estimate (with confidence interval) for the relationship between a  binary outcome ("yes" or "no") and other variables.  <!--more-->
+The use and interpretations of risk difference (RD), relative risk (RR) and odds ratio (OR) are discussed.
+Categorization of continuous data is also briefly discussed. <!--more-->

 # Introduction
 The relationship between a binary outcome (e.g. yes vs. no) and other variables may be expressed through risk difference, relative risk and odds ratio.
 The choice of which effect measure to use is informed by study objectives and study design.
 These measures are described below and should always be reported with confidence intervals.Logistic regression, a frequently used method to identify the covariates associated with a binary outcome yields odds ratios.